Eryngium maritimum: Distribution

+The species is found along the coasts of most of Europe and the Mediterranean.

-Throughout its range, sea holly is a coastal species, occurring locally and almost continuously along the coastlines of England and Ireland.
-In Great Britain, it is most abundant on the south and west coasts.
-However, it has largely become extinct from the coasts of northeast England and Scotland.
+It is found along the coasts of England, Wales, and Ireland, however, it has largely become rare to extinct from the coasts of northeast England and much of Scotland.
 Nevertheless, it may have once been more common and widespread there.
 It was formerly extant in Shetland, but it never properly established itself at the northernmost limit of its native range.
 The last documented occurrence in Shetland was at Fitful Head in 1884, where the plant is presumed to have been widespread on the sands of the Bay of Quendale.

 In Europe and adjacent parts of northern Africa and the Middle East, the plant has a wide native distribution.
 In these regions, it occurs on the shores of the Atlantic Ocean, the Baltic and Mediterranean Seas as well as the Black and Azov Seas.
 The distribution also extends northwards into Denmark, Germany, Poland, Lithuania, Latvia, and Estonia, along the Skagerrak and the Swedish islands of Gotland and Öland.
 The Scandinavian distribution is relatively southerly, extending only as far north as southern Norway and Sweden.

 Sea holly has been introduced to parts of eastern North America, where it was once valued as an ornamental plant for coastal restoration.
 It has also been introduced to Australia with the planting of marram grass.